anwesht/graphDataProcessing/assignment3/README.md

 the graphs corresponding to p = [0, 1] and the other generates the graph with selected parameters.
 Please comment/uncomment the code in main.py as necessary.

+3. Packages used:
+- networkx 2.0
+- matplotlib
+- numpy

 # Usage:
 The main.py script takes in 1 argument and generates the graphs and plots for the dataset corresponding to that argument.